SSWConsulting/SSW.People.Profiles/Jay-Lin/Jay-Lin.md

 quote:  "I know to satisfy clients it takes 100% effort.
 That is my challenge and I work to improve myself everyday."
 ---

+ **Background**

-Jay is a Senior Software Developer at SSW.
+Jay is a Software Architect at SSW.
 He specializes in developing solutions with C#, C++, ASP.NET, WinForms, SQL Server and Reporting Services.

+**Work**

+Some of his projects:

+*   WindLoads - WPF project using SQL Server 2005
+*   Swift - ASP.NET project using LINQ, WCF, WF and SQL Server 2005
+*   Symtone - WPF project calling user control built by MFC

+Other responsibilities:

-He is responsible for the SSW Web Site and [SSW Link Auditor](http://ant/ssw/linkAuditor).
+*   SSW Web Site

-He is fond of all kinds of sport,especially football.
+**User Group Presentation**

+China Beijing .NET User Group - topics about LINQ

+**Future Goals
+ **Right now, Jay's goals are:

+*   Learn the latest technologies - WPF, Silverlight, SharePoint.
+*   Learn how to manage projects
+*   Improve English

-His favourite quote is "Many a little makes a mickle."
+His favourite quote is "When in Rome, do as the Romans do"